Toyota Corolla (E140): Australasia

 The new Corolla was introduced to the Australian market on 18 May 2007.
-It was available in both saloon and hatchback models, with more safety features and higher levels of luxury.
+It was available in both saloon and hatchback models, with added safety features.
 The new 1.8-litre 2ZR-FE Dual VVT-i - with variable valve timing for both intake and exhaust camshafts - was the only engine available for the Australian model.
 It promised better fuel economy than its predecessor whilst retaining its 100 kW power output.
-This figure decreased when the previous model's 1.8-litre four-cylinder engine dropped to 93 kW of power and 161 Nm of torque (from 171 Nm) in late 2005 to meet the 2006 Euro IV emissions requirements.
-A new 6-speed manual gearbox was standard, with a 4-speed automatic optional, despite speculation of a 5-speed like the new Honda Civic, a robotised 5-speed optional in the European Auris, or a CVT available in the Japanese model.
+The previous model's 1.8-litre four-cylinder engine figures dropped to 93 kW of power and 161 Nm of torque (from 171 Nm) in late 2005 to meet the 2006 Euro IV emissions requirements.
+A new 6-speed manual gearbox was available with a 4-speed automatic options.

 All Australian models of Corolla ran on the E150 platform, unlike the North American and Asian versions.
 Therefore, certain chassis parts were not interchangeable.

 The new Corolla was available in five trim levels for the hatch (Ascent, Ascent Sport, Conquest, Levin SX and Levin ZR) and four for the saloon (Ascent, Ascent Sport, Conquest and Ultima - auto only), with the Corolla estate discontinued in Australia.
 The Levin ZR and Ultima grade featured HID xenon headlamps, rain sensing wipers, smart entry and start system and automatic climate control.
 Safety equipment levels was also improved with ABS brakes and dual airbags standard across the range, whilst side, curtain, driver's knee airbag and stability and traction control was optional on Ascent and Levin SX models and standard on Conquest, Levin ZR and Ultima models from December 2008 production.
 Other changes from December 2008 production included a revised six-speed manual transmission across all models except the auto only Ultima saloon that had improved gear ratios and the adoption of smart entry activation on front passenger and back door on Levin ZR model.
 Although the new hatch was badged Auris name in most world markets, the Corolla name was retained for the Australian market.

 The Ultima trim level firstly came with the 1.8 L 2ZR-FE engine for the 2007 to 2010 model years and then upgraded to the 2.0 L 3ZR-FE engine, which had DOHC, 16-valves and Dual VVT-i, available for the 2011 and 2012 model years.
 It produced 141 hp at 5600 rpm and 143.1 lbft at 3900 rpm.

 The Corolla received a four star ANCAP safety rating for occupant safety and a three star rating for pedestrian safety.